-The beautiful historic buildings, enjoyed by generations of schoolchildren, were demolished in 1970 lending way to the current School.
-We remain easily accessible by road (close to the A66 and A19), rail (a five minute walk to Eaglescliffe station) and air (Durham Tees Valley Airport).
-The School serves a wide catchment area, with pupils travelling from across the Teesside conurbation, south Durham and North Yorkshire.
+The beautiful historic buildings, enjoyed by generations of schoolchildren, were demolished in 1970 lending way to the current school.
+We remain easily accessible by road (close to the A66 and A19), rail (a five minute walk to Eaglescliffe station) and air (Teesside Airport).
+The school serves a wide catchment area, with pupils travelling from across the Teesside conurbation, south Durham and North Yorkshire.

-We are very fortunate to have a Woodland School on our school site, staffed by qualified practitioners.
-All children are able to enjoy a variety of learning activities in the magnificent School grounds, and facilities are used to the full by all pupils, particularly those in the Prep School.
-Our boys and girls enjoy exploring the outdoors during Woodland School activities; trapping over the bridge like the Three Billy Goats Gruff, creating masterpieces in the muddy kitchen, growing plants in the School garden and using the large play equipment – speeding down the slide as they create their adventures.
-Lessons in our Woodland School are a highlight for all of our children, who explore nature and the changing seasons during fortnightly sessions throughout the year.
+We are very fortunate to have a Forest School on our school site, staffed by qualified practitioners.
+All children are able to enjoy a variety of learning activities in the magnificent school grounds, and facilities are used to the full by all pupils, particularly those in the Prep School.
+Our boys and girls enjoy exploring the outdoors during Forest School activities; trapping over the bridge like the Three Billy Goats Gruff, creating masterpieces in the mud kitchen and performing on the woodland stage.
+Lessons in our Forest School are a highlight for all of our children, who explore nature and the changing seasons during sessions throughout the year.

-The School portfolio was boosted significantly in 2014 with the building of a new Sixth Form block.
-The bespoke, two storey building is located on the rear of the School site with its beautiful terrace and first floor boardroom overlooking the treetops of our extensive wooded grounds and the banks of the River Tees.
-It has been designed to meet the growing demand for Sixth Form places across the Tees Valley and beyond.
+Our school portfolio was boosted significantly in 2014 with the addition of a new Sixth Form block.
+The bespoke, two storey building is located on the rear of the school site with its beautiful terrace and first floor boardroom overlooking the treetops of our extensive wooded grounds and the banks of the River Tees.
 Learn more about our Sixth Form here.

 We are proud to continually invest in our facilities and grounds to provide the very best learning environment for our pupils.